roadfoodr/tinware/prompts/tinware-PRD-current.md

 - Option to clear cached data
 - Potential for future customization options

+### 4.9 Retry Functionality
+- Option to retry the current word set after viewing all answers
+- Allows users to practice with challenging word sets

 ## 5. User Flow and Gameplay

 ### 5.1 Starting a Game